Babysitter Who Filmed Himself Sexually Abusing Toddler Gets 60 Years In Prison

-Two men, one of them a babysitter were handed over life sentences after both of them confessed to their roles in producing and distributing child pornography involving a 2-year-old toddler.
-According to a report by The Miami Herald, one of the men, Jason Barber, a 39-year-old man from Las Vegas, Nevada was sentenced to 60 years in prison after he admitted to having sexually abused a 2-year-old toddler.
+Two men, one of them a babysitter, were handed life sentences after both of them confessed to their roles in producing and distributing child pornography involving a 2-year-old toddler.

+According to a report by The Miami Herald, one of the men, Jason Barber, a 39-year-old man from Las Vegas, Nevada, was sentenced to 60 years in prison after he admitted to having sexually abused a 2-year-old toddler.
 According to the report, Barber took photos and videos of him indulging in the act with the two-year-old and sent over the images to the co-accused, a person identified as Benedict Shaw.
-The co-accused was also sentenced and was handed over a 45-year prison term back in 2014.
+The co-accused was also sentenced and was handed a 45-year prison term back in 2014.

 Jason Barber had previously pleaded guilty to all the charges leveled against him by the prosecution – this included charges that accused him of producing and distributing child pornography.
-The co-accused in the case received the images and videos sent across to him by Barber.
+The co-accused in the case received the images and videos sent to him by Barber.
 According to the report, Barber had acted at the behest of Benedict who had asked him to abuse the toddler and send the images to him.

-The sentence was pronounced by U.S. District Court Judge Robert N. Scola Jr. despite several pleas from the defense attorney Hugo Rodriguez to hand over Barber a lenient sentence of 30 years.
+The sentence was pronounced by U.S. District Court Judge Robert N. Scola Jr. despite several pleas from the defense attorney Hugo Rodriguez to hand Barber a lenient sentence of 30 years.
 In the plea addressed to the court, the attorney claimed that Barber was “unstable and mentally infirmed.”
 He also claimed that Barber was very remorseful of his act.
-This is what attorney Rodriguez’s memorandum to the court read;
+This is what attorney Rodriguez’s memorandum to the court read.

 “Before the court is an extremely frail, unstable and mentally infirmed man who was dealt an awful deck of cards from the very beginning.
 Jason understands and knows what he did was wrong, for which he is very remorseful.”

-In one of his emails to Barber, Shaw reportedly wrote;
+In one of his emails to Barber, Shaw reportedly wrote the following.

 “Take pics and vids.
 This will make my night and my packages worthwhile.
 No one else will ever see it.
 I promise I never break my word.”

-According to the investigators, Barber allegedly convinced the mother of the child to let him watch the girl child while she was away at work.
-A press release issued by the U.S. Attorney’s Office added;
+According to the investigators, Barber allegedly convinced the mother of the child to let him watch the girl while she was away at work.
+A press release issued by the U.S. Attorney’s Office added the following.

 “Barber used the cell phone to record himself sexually abusing the child in his care.
 Barber then sent the video and several still images to Shaw via email.”